open-sauced/go-api/client/docs/UserListsServiceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetMostActiveContributorsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetMostActiveContributorsV2Request struct via the builder pattern

 Name | Type | Description  | Notes